 The information on this chart is subject to inevitable variations, so this means that none of the indications are absolute.
 It is not entirely possible to avoid giving inexact or imprecise information, given how quickly environmental and weather conditions can change.
 For this reason we decline any responsibility for changes which the user may encounter.
 In any case, the hiker is advised to check the conditions of the places, environment and weather before setting out.

 From the center of Drena (Piazza Italia), follow the indications for Luch and Malga Campo and continue for about one km until the junction towards “La Casina".
 Turn right and continue past the old limekiln ("calchera") until the next fork in the road.
 Take the left road first, leading to the upper part of the chestnut grove.
 Once you reach the illustrative panel “Cammino dei Ricci” near the second bend, return to the fork at the foot of the hill and take the path not followed previously.
 At the next fork leave the farm on your left and keep going straight.
 After about half a km, after the last panel, turn right and follow the path going down to Drena through the woods to return to the starting point of the itinerary.

 Drena is connected with the other towns in Garda Trentino by the number 304 intercity bus line.
 You can get off on request in the Marocche area on the way out and for the return trip there are two bus stops in via Roma.
-Details and timetables: www.gardatrentino.it
+For up-to-the-minute information on timetables and routes

 You need to be wearing the right clothing and take the proper gear when you go hiking in the mountains.
 Even on relatively short easy outings make sure to take all you need so you don't run into trouble if things take an unexpected turn, for example a storm blows up or you have a sudden drop in energy levels.